 Scheduling conflicts

-Should you encounter a scheduling conflict, you have two options for resolution.
-The first is to find another graduate student instructor to swap assignments with, which you may be able to do via the GEO Facebook page or listserv.
-(In order to post on the page, you will need to join the group.
-If you have any difficulty, you may reach out to GEO officers.)
-The second is to discuss resolutions with the Scheduling Office directly, by emailing the Associate Chair.
+Should you encounter a scheduling conflict, you have must discuss resolutions with the Scheduling Office directly by emailing the Associate Chair.
 Feel free to include the DGS on the email to keep them in the information loop.

 Post-funding